ThomasZh/legend-league-admin/README.md

 # legend-league-admin
-administrator's console for league, written by tornado(python)r
+administrator's console for league, written by tornado(python)